 WINDOW & DOOR QUESTIONS?
-ASK BETTY!

 Q I’m interested in saving money on my energy bill.
 What features should I consider when looking for new windows?

 A One of the easiest ways to make sure you have energy efficient windows is to look for the ENERGY STAR label.
 ENERGY STAR qualified windows, doors, and skylights can help reduce your heating and cooling bills up to 15%.
 ENERGY STAR qualified window products also provide protection against sun damage to fabrics in your home.